sethbarr/adaptation-dashboard/SPECIFICATION.md

 Dashboard is successful if:

 1. **Adoption**: ≥80% of funded teams use it quarterly
-2. **Decision support**: ARIA references it in ≥50% of funding review meetings
+2. **Decision support**: references it in ≥50% of funding review meetings
 3. **Transparency**: External reviewers rate data quality/auditability ≥4/5
 4. **Time savings**: Reduces reporting overhead by ≥30% vs manual Excel tracking